Butterfly Pea Flower Bubble Tea

 Make bubble tea using warm tapioca balls.

-Slight cooled, very warm tapioca balls have the perfect soft and chewy texture.
-Just make sure the tapioca balls aren’t too hot to eat or you’ll burn your mouth.
+Slight cooled, almost hot tapioca balls have the perfect soft and chewy texture.
+Just make sure the tapioca balls aren’t too hot or you’ll burn your mouth.

 Use tea bags instead of loose tea.